mbarcia/CSV-Payments-PoC/docs/README.md

 ### Key Features

-- **Reactive Programming**: Built on top of Mutiny for non-blocking operations
+- **Reactive Programming**: Built on top of Quarkus, Mutiny and Vert.x for non-blocking operations
 - **Annotation-Based Configuration**: Simplifies adapter generation with `@PipelineStep`
 - **Visual Design Canvas**: Create and configure pipelines with the visual designer at <a href="https://app.pipelineframework.org" target="_blank">https://app.pipelineframework.org</a>
 - **gRPC and REST Support**: Automatically generates adapters for both communication protocols